openbaton/docs/docs/vnfm-docker.md

-# Docker VNFM for Open Baton
+# Docker VNF Manager for Open Baton

-This VNF Manager, together with the [Docker Vim Driver](https://github.com/openbaton/go-docker-driver), allows Open Baton to deploy Container on top of a running [Docker](https://www.docker.com/) engine.
+This VNF Manager (VNFM), together with the [Docker Vim Driver](https://github.com/openbaton/go-docker-driver), allows Open Baton to deploy Container on top of a running [Docker](https://www.docker.com/) engine.
-Both VNFM and VIM Driver are necessary in order to be able to deploy NS over Docker
+Both VNFM and VIM Driver are necessary in order to be able to deploy network services (NSs) over Docker

 ## Requirements